Flutterwave/Node-v3/documentation/beneficiary.md

     try {
         const payload = {

             "id":"4150" //This is the unique identifier for the beneficiary you intend to fetch.
-It is returned in the call to create a beneficiary as data.id
+It is returned in the call to create a beneficiary as data.id.

         }
         const response = await flw.Beneficiary.delete(payload)